tkareine/searchable_record/README.txt

 Then install the gem, either using the Rakefile of the Rails application:

-  rake gems:install
+  $ rake gems:install

 ...or with the <tt>gem</tt> tool:

-  gem install searchable_record
+  $ gem install searchable_record

 Use git to get the source code for modifications and hacks:

-  git clone git://gitorious.org/searchable-rec/mainline.git
+  $ git clone git://gitorious.org/searchable-rec/mainline.git

 == Contacting

 Please send comments, suggestions, bugs, or patches by email to Tuomas Kareinen < tkareine (at) gmail (dot) com >.

-== Legal note
+== Legal notes

 Copyright (c) 2008 Tuomas Kareinen.

-SearchableRecord plugin is licensed under the MIT license.
+This software is licensed under the terms of the MIT license.